Weinstein handlebodies for complements of smoothed toric divisors: Invariants

 \section{Invariants}

-Certain invariants become algorithmic to compute when given an explicit Weinstein diagram such as the usual homology and the Legendrian dga of the attaching spheres (which in turn is useful for understanding the symplectic homology or wrapped Fukaya category).
-These invariants can be used to distinguish the symplectomorphism type of the completions of two handlebodies.
-In particular, we can use this to study if the completions of $\mathcal{W}_{F,c}$ and $\mathcal{W}_{F,c'}$ differ for different choices of curves $c$ and $c'$.
+Certain invariants become algorithmic to compute when given an explicit Weinstein diagram such as the usual homology and the Chekanov Eliashberg dga of the attaching spheres (which in turn is useful for understanding the symplectic homology or wrapped Fukaya category of the Weinstein manifold).
+In this section, we explain how to compute such invariants of the completions of the Weinstein domains $\mathcal{W}_{F,c}$ utilizing the Weinstein handlebodies that we produced in section~\ref{sec:curves}.
+We give formulas to compute the standard homology in section~\ref{s:homology}, and give a result about the symplectic homology in section~\ref{s:SH}.
+In section~\ref{section examples}, we use the invariants to show in examples when the completions of $\mathcal{W}_{F,c}$ and $\mathcal{W}_{F,c'}$ are not symplectomorphic for different choices of curves $c$ and $c'$.